SEU-SSH/cisb-llm/README.md

 \n\nAfter reasoning, you should conclude your reasoning content, then output the analysis results in below structure.
 \n\n**Title**: brief conclusion of the commit.
 \n**Issue**: how the program observable behavior differs from expectation.
-\n**Tag**: classify the commit within a phrase. such as code enhance, config fix, etc.
+\n**Tag**: classify the commit within a phrase.
+Such as code enhance, config fix, etc.
 \n**Purpose**: what the commit intend to edit or revise.
 \n---\n
 \n### Step-by-Step Analysis: